-The 'permanent arms economy' is also discussed by Mandel in his influential book 'Late Capitalism'.
-In his usual eclectic manner Mandel isolates three alternative causes of crisis and discusses to effect of arms production on each in turn.
-First, he takes up the so called 'realisation' question (overproduction of consumer goods).Mandel argues that, as production becomes more capital intensive, capitalists experience more and more difficulty selling consumer goods.
+The ‘permanent arms economy’ is also discussed by Mandel in his influential book ‘Late Capitalism’.
+In his usual eclectic manner Mandel isolates three alternative causes of crisis and discusses the effect of arms production on each in turn.
+First, he takes up the so-called ‘realisation’ question (overproduction of consumer goods).Mandel argues that, as production becomes more capital intensive, capitalists experience more and more difficulty selling consumer goods.
 Can a turn to arms spending syphon off this surplus, since armaments do not enter back into the reproduction cycle to increase productive capacity?
 Mandel concludes that this would only be possible if the arms sector had a declining organic composition of capital, and therefore counter-balanced the overall tendency for the economy to become more capital intensive.
 Clearly this is not the case.

 Secondly, he argues that the ‘realisation problem’ would only be overcome if arms spending were financed entirely from surplus value.
 Mandel also denies this, contrary to what we have argued above.